Norbiox/rltoolbox/README.md

 Then you'll be able to import its modules into your scripts or Jupyter Notebooks.

-# Examples of usage in experiments
+## Examples of usage in experiments
 Folder `scripts` contains various ready to use examples of experiments scenarios.

+## Automated tests
+To run automated unit tests use command `pytest`.